SEND and Wellbeing

 Special Educational Needs (SEN) Information Report

 This report has been written after consultation with parents of children with special needs at our school.
 It is based on key questions asked by parents of children with SEN in Hertfordshire and complies with the SEN Code of Practice 2015.
-If you would like more information please contact the SENCo, Flora Moring firstname.lastname@example.org.
+If you would like more information please contact the SENDCo, Flora Moring firstname.lastname@example.org.

 1. How does the school know if the children need extra help and what should I do if I think my child may have SEN?

 Teachers continuously assess children through regular pupil progress and attainment meetings.
 When progress and attainment are significantly below age related expectations further assessment may be necessary.
 If you think your child may have SEN you need to arrange to meet the Class Teacher to discuss your concerns.
 This may be at a parents evening, or by telephone or e-mail or by appointment.
-Sometimes it may be necessary for the school’s Special Educational Needs Coordinator (SENCo) to be involved.
+Sometimes it may be necessary for the school’s Special Educational Needs and Disabilities Coordinator (SENDCo) to be involved.

 2. How will the school staff support my child?